ljrain/blog.rainaldi.dev/content/post/2017/we_need_to_do_more.md

 tags: [Addiction,Mental Health]
 toc: false
 ---
-# We Need To Do More

-Last year it was 129 a day that we lost from overdose, this year it is 144 a day.
+> Last year it was 129 a day that we lost from overdose, this year it is 144 a day.

 ## 144 A Day